rcpch/digital-growth-charts-server/docs/developer/api-python.md

 ## Running the dGC Server locally with Python

 !!! note
-    Some of this is obvious to experienced Python developers, but it's documented here so that we all know the _same_ obvious. :grin:
+    Some of this setup is obvious to experienced Python developers, but it's documented here so that we all know the _same_ obvious. :grin: This helps us reduce development difficulty and speeds up onboarding of new team members.

 ### Managing Python versions, and dependencies such as libraries